JoseACortes/USDASpring2025/Diagnostic/presentation/transcript.md

 *Soil nutrient measurements aid farming and emission management.
 Core harvesting is the common method to determine soil carbon content.
 Soil cores are taken to a lab for Dry Combustion, this gives precise measurements.
 Alternatively, the Mobile Inelastic Neutron Scattering System (MINS) Detects levels of carbon in a scanned region on site, avoiding the cost and time of lab analysis.
 This device has been in development by the USDA.
-As a research intern in mathematics I have been tasked with simulating then analyzing the results from the MINS system*
+As a research intern in mathematics I have been tasked with simulating then analyzing the results from the MINS system
+In Figure 1 we see a soil core being harvested, in figure 2 the MINS system in scanning a point in the field*

 ## Inelastic Neutron Scatterings